Alleviating the $H_0$ tension in Rastall gravity: Numerical results

 \subsubsection{R-$\Lambda$CDM model in a closed universe}

-Table~\ref{tab:results_nonflat_RLCDM_k<0} summarizes the cosmological parameter estimates of the eight parameter R-$\Lambda$CDM model assuming a closed universe geometry (negative curvature).
-These results are derived from three independent observational datasets (D$_1$, D$_2$, and D$_3$) and are also illustrated in Figure~\ref{fig:rlcdm_nonflat_fig1_k<0}.
+Table~\ref{tab:results_closed_RLCDM} summarizes the cosmological parameter estimates of the closed R-$\Lambda$CDM model obtained from the three independent observational datasets D$_1$, D$_2$, and D$_3$.
+The corresponding likelihood contours are shown in Figure~\ref{fig:rlcdm_nonflat_fig1_k<0}.
+In this framework, the effective density parameters $\Omega_i^{\rm eff}$ govern the background expansion, while the curvature parameter $\Omega_{k0}$ remains unrescaled.

-The estimated values of the Hubble constant $H_0$ in the closed R-$\Lambda$CDM model are $69.3 \pm 1.1$, $69.7^{+1.1}_{-1.3}$, and $68.7^{+1.8}_{-1.3}$ km/s/Mpc for datasets D$_1$, D$_2$, and D$_3$, respectively.
-These values are higher than the Planck 2018 measurement and lower than the local SH0ES measurement.
-Furthermore, they are in good agreement with the Atacama Cosmology Telescope (ACT) results, which reported $68.22 \pm 0.36$ km s$^{-1}$ Mpc$^{-1}$, with discrepancies less than $1\sigma$ \cite{aiola2020act, qu2023act, planck2018}. \\ The tension between the $H_0$ values inferred from the model and Planck data which was approximately $4.17\sigma$ in the standard flat $\Lambda$CDM model when compared to local SH0ES measurements \cite{riess2021shoes} is significantly reduced to about $1.58\sigma$, $1.77\sigma$, and $0.80\sigma$ for datasets D$_1$, D$_2$, and D$_3$, respectively.
-Similarly, the tension with the local SH0ES measurements decreases but remains significant, at approximately $2.29\sigma$, $1.97\sigma$, and $2.18\sigma$ for the same datasets.

-The dark matter density parameter $\Omega_{dm_0}$ ranges approximately from 0.24 to 0.365, with the highest value observed in D$_2$ and similar values in D$_1$ and D$_3$.
-The baryon density $\Omega_{b_0}$ remains nearly constant, between 0.045 and 0.048.
-The spatial curvature parameter $\Omega_{k_0}$ is negative, indicating a closed spatial geometry; the most significant negative value is observed in D$_2$ (around $-0.083$), with a larger uncertainty.
-The dark energy density $\Omega_{\Lambda_0}$ varies between 0.72 and 0.77, with a slightly higher estimate in D$_2$.
-The radiation density $\Omega_{r_0}$ is very small, but it shows a larger value and greater uncertainty. \\ The Rastall parameter $\epsilon$ is close to zero and negative in D$_1$ and D$_3$, but more negative and less constrained in D$_2$.
-The structure growth parameter $\sigma_8$ is are reported only for D$_1$ and D$_2$, with slightly higher values in D$_1$.
-The information criteria AIC and BIC indicate that the best fit corresponds to dataset D$_3$, as these criteria attain their lowest values in this dataset.

-Overall, assuming a closed geometry, the cosmological parameters are estimated within reasonable ranges and show fluctuations consistent with the types of datasets used.
-Most differences in parameters between datasets are within $2\sigma$, indicating general agreement.
-However, some parameters, such as $\Omega_{dm_0}$ and $\epsilon$, show differences slightly exceeding $2\sigma$, mainly between datasets D$_1$ and D$_2$, whereas the differences between D$_1$ and D$3$ remain minimal (e.g., the difference in $\Omega{dm_0}$ is about $0.34\sigma$), reflecting closer agreement between these two datasets (see Table~\ref{tabTre}).